5 Biggest Reasons to Switch To Dental Implants From Dentures

 Get Rid of Your Bulky Denture

-Dentures aren’t attached in your mouth–they rely on their large plastic base, typically with metal clasps, to hold them in place.
+Dentures are not stable in your mouth–they rely on their large plastic base, typically with metal clasps, to hold them in place.
 This base can be uncomfortable and feels like a big foreign object in your mouth.
 It can be uncomfortable.
 It can even make you gag.
 After a time, you may get used to your dentures, but there is no guarantee of that.
 While dental implants cost more, they are likely more affordable in the long run considering that you don’t have to replace them, and since they are so similar to your natural teeth, you won’t decide you dislike them.

 Speak Clearly Again

-You know better than to speak with your mouth full, but when you have a partial denture, you don’t have any choice.
-It can be hard to talk clearly with your partial denture in, since it interferes with tongue movement, changes the resonance in your mouth, and can move out of place while you’re talking.
+You know better than to speak with your mouth full, but you don’t have any choice when you have dentures.
+It can be hard to talk clearly with your dentures since it interferes with tongue movement, changes the resonance in your mouth, and can move out of place while you’re talking.

-If you never really adapted to speaking with a denture in, you’ll love getting dental implants.
+If you never really adapted to speaking with dentures, you’ll love getting dental implants.
 You’ll be able to speak clearly again because the implants are just like natural teeth and won’t interfere with your speech.